ylzshaha/Lox-with-cpp/README.md

 ## BytecodeEater

 This is a interpreter executes code by dispatching the bytecode.
-It consists the following parts:
+It consists of the following parts:

 - a lexical scanner
 - a recursive descent parser